Books for Sale

 Oral history is the most interesting ways to learn about people and events in Greenwich.
 Instead of dry facts and dates you'll never remember, you can sit back in a comfy chair and enjoy the story-telling of someone who was actually there!

-Whether you need a holiday gift, a housewarming gift, a birthday gift, or a book of memories of someone you knew or wanted to know, Oral History Project books are definitely the unique item you are looking for, and we can almost guarantee these books will not be duplicated by anyone else.
+Whether you need a birthday gift, a housewarming gift, a birthday gift, or a book of memories of someone you knew or wanted to know, Oral History Project books are definitely the unique item you are looking for, We can almost guarantee these books will not be duplicated by anyone else.

 Take a look at our Books Inventory (click on the red button above).
 And if you need a little help with the wrapping or ribbon, we are more than happy to assist.